merneo/arch-linux/modules/07-luks-encryption.md

 ## Step 3: Encrypt Swap Partition (Optional)

+Encrypting the swap partition is a recommended security measure to prevent sensitive data from being written to unencrypted storage.
+For best practices regarding swap encryption, refer to the [ArchWiki on dm-crypt/Swap encryption](https://wiki.archlinux.org/title/Dm-crypt/Swap_encryption).

 ```bash
 # Replace /dev/sdX3 with your swap partition
 cryptsetup luksFormat --type luks2 \